mariaderrico/DPA/README.rst

 Density Peaks Advanced clustering
 =================================

-The DPApipeline package implements the Density Peaks Advanced clustering algorithm as introduced in the paper `DPA`_.
+The DPApipeline package implements the Density Peaks Advanced (DPA) clustering algorithm as introduced in the paper `Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering`_.
 The package offers the following features:

-* Intrinsic dimensionality estimation by means of the `TWO-NN`_ algorithm
+* Intrinsic dimensionality estimation by means of the `TWO-NN` algorithm, published in the `Estimating the intrinsic dimension of datasets by a minimal neighborhood information`_ paper.
-* Adaptive k-NN Density estimation by means of the `PAk`_ algorithm
+* Adaptive k-NN Density estimation by means of the `PAk` algorithm, published in the `Computing the free energy without collective variables`_ paper.
-* Advanced version of the `DP`_ clustering algorithm, including an automatic search of cluster centers and assessment of statistical significance of the clusters
+* Advanced version of the `DP` clustering algorithm, published in the `Clustering by fast search and find of density peaks`_ paper, which includes an automatic search of cluster centers and assessment of statistical significance of the clusters

 The top-level directory layout::